TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/Bootstrapping.rst

 ===================

 Each request, no matter if it runs from the command line or through HTTP, runs in a specific *application context*.
-TYPO3 CMS provides exactly three built-in
+TYPO3 provides exactly three built-in
 contexts:

 * ``Production`` (default) - should be used for a live site